hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-arcpy.md

 ```

 {% include warning.html content="Never calculate areas directly from rasters by multiplying the number (quantity) of pixels that fulfill a certain criterion with the pixel size (e.g., 1mx1m).
 This calculation often fails in practice because of erroneous internal assignments of cell sizes, which can hardly be controlled in a robust manner (in particular when switching between U.S. customary and S.I. units)." %}

+{% include tip.html content="Shapefile handling, deriving geometric properties and many more operations can also be performed with the `ogr` library, which comes along with `gdal`.
+[Read more on the shapefile handling page](geo-shp.html)." %}